shenchingtou/shenchingtou.github.io/_posts/2018-01-01-from-a-younger-self.md

 ---
-title: An About post from a dead blog
+title: An about post from a dead blog
 layout: post
 date: '2018-01-01 12:12:36 +0530'
 categories: []